ServiceInnovationLab/serviceinnovationlab.github.io/_approach/principles-mindsets.md

 [INSERT VISUAL FROM REPORT?]

-One of the lab's key roles was to 'enable a culture of experimentation and adaptiveness'.
+One of the Lab's key roles was to 'enable a culture of experimentation and adaptiveness'.
 Often this meant encouraging and modelling different ways to think about and approach the work.
 Below are some of the mindsets that can both help and get in the way of working differently.

 ### Mindsets that support the work